Esri/arcgis-maps-sdk-dotnet-samples/src/Android/Xamarin.Android/Samples/Security/IntegratedWindowsAuth/readme.md

 IWA, which is built into Microsoft Internet Information Server (IIS), works well for intranet applications but isn't always practical for internet apps.

-More information about IWA and it's use with ArcGIS can be found at the following links:
+More information about IWA and its use with ArcGIS can be found at the following links:
 * [IWA - Wikipedia](https://en.wikipedia.org/wiki/Integrated_Windows_Authentication)
 * [Use Integrated Windows Authentication with your portal](http://enterprise.arcgis.com/en/portal/latest/administer/windows/use-integrated-windows-authentication-with-your-portal.htm)

 ## Tags

-Authentication, Security, Windows, Portal
+authentication, Portal, security, Windows